Music Foundation Model as Generic Booster for Music Downstream Tasks: Experiments

 \subsubsection{Music Transcription}

 Beyond time-invariant understanding tasks, we continue the test on music transcription, which is a time-varying understanding task.
-Both \mfm and \musicgen features are obtained with unconditional extraction described in Section~\ref{ssec:dt_fe}.
-The dimension and time resolution of extracted features are aligned to those of the spectrogram by linear layers.
-Following~\citet{CastellonDL21calm}, these aligned features are concatenated with the spectrogram, and a single-layer shallow back-end network is used to probe these features.
+All of \mfm, \musicgen, and Jukebox features are obtained with unconditional extraction described in Section~\ref{ssec:dt_fe}.
+The dimension and time resolution of extracted features are aligned to those of the spectrogram with linear layers.
+Following~\citet{CastellonDL21calm}, the features are concatenated with the spectrogram.
+A single-layer shallow back-end network is used to probe these features.

 We show the transcription performance of the feature probing mentioned above on the MAPS dataset~\citep{emiya2010} in Table~\ref{tab:amt_linear_piano}.
 All the features greatly improved the note-wise F1 score compared with using the spectrogram only.
-This suggests that both \mfm and \musicgen features contain useful information for time-varying understanding tasks.
+This suggests that all of \mfm, \musicgen, and Jukebox features contain useful information for time-varying understanding tasks.